Brain Tumor Institute (Neuro-Oncology Program)

 Our Experts Lead the Way

 The physicians in the collaborative Brain Tumor Institute are recognized as the world's leaders in pediatric brain cancer.

-The Brain Tumor Institute at Children’s National evaluates one out of every 10 children with a brain tumor in the United States -- more than 100 new patients every year.
+The Brain Tumor Institute at Children’s National evaluates more than 100 new patients with brain tumors every year.
 We provide continuing care for hundreds of others.
 Our multidisciplinary team of experts in neurology and oncology are regularly consulted to provide second opinions for patients from the United States and around the world.

 The institute is one of only a few programs boldly trying to eliminate radiation, especially in infants.
 By finding alternative treatments with fewer long-term effects, the team aspires to increase patients’ quality of life.